 A lot of what I do on a daily basis is helping clients find very specific candidates – they no longer just come to us and say, “We need an investment banking analyst.”

-These days it’s more like, “We want an investment banking analyst from Barclays Energy Group who worked on the Exxon Mobil deal, grew up in the UK, spent time in the Middle East, and can also play golf with under an 85 handicap.”
+These days it’s more like, “We want an investment banking analyst from Barclays Energy Group who worked on a specific recent deal, grew up in the UK, spent time in the Middle East, and can also play golf with under an 85 handicap.”